 Precision is key when it comes to injection treatments.
 Achieving the right balance of volume and speed of the injected material is essential for optimal patient outcomes.
 But it is not an easy task.
 The injection process is complicated by a number of factors, including disparate needle sizes, inconsistency in injection sites, and potential muscle fatigue if numerous procedures must be performed in a single day.
 Delivering consistent results can be difficult even for the best physicians.
-The client, a global health care company, sought to improve injection procedures by creating a metered pump system that would help doctors to deliver more precise and accurate injections.The client chose to work with Logic PD to bring their idea to market because we have the extensive medical experience necessary to design, engineer and manufacture the device.
+The client, a global health care company, sought to improve injection procedures by creating a metered pump system that would help doctors to deliver more precise and accurate injections.The client chose to work with Compass Electronics Solutions to bring their idea to market because we have the extensive medical experience necessary to design, engineer and manufacture the device.

 For the device to be successful in the market, the product would have to enhance the physician and patient experience without altering care procedures.
 A small, wearable device would provide the physicians with the assistance necessary to improve precision without affecting the patient’s experience.
 The design team began by performing an analogous product assessment of wearable devices to identify the associated benefits and challenges.
 The team evaluated display, buttons, straps, size, weight, placement and materials to determine the best solution for this application.

 Next we assembled a team of engineers and designers with relevant experience to create a masterful solution.
 Several drive system approaches were also investigated, and the team completed a configuration study ensure the most intuitive prototype.
 The team spared no detail, even studying ergonomics to understand how physicians hold the needle to make the injection.
 Different grips were identified and assessed for ease of use because the injection angle is important to achieve optimal placement of the material.